athletedecoded/knowledge-base/README.md

 ![](assets/8.jpg)

 This repo serves as a Knowledge Base of awesome resources I've curated along my learning journey.
+You'll notice it includes a bit of everything...

-I enjoy watching short YouTube explainers while I'm having my morning coffee..I listen to podcasts while I'm exercising..I love the rigour and depth delivered in MOOC courses..and as an active learner, I naturally gravitate to interactive and highly visual content.
+...
+I enjoy watching short YouTube explainers while I'm having my morning coffee ...
+I listen to podcasts while I'm exercising
+...
+I love the rigour and theory delivered by university material ...
+I naturally gravitate to interactive and highly visual content

-Hopefuly by sharing, it will empower your learning too :)
+Hopefuly by sharing, these resources will empower your learning and understanding too :)

 <hr>